Insurance For Your Alternative Car

 • Ethanol – While most gasoline on the market contains small amounts of ethanol, a high-concentration Ethanol fuel known as E85 powers millions of American vehicles, many of which are “flex fuel” vehicles, meaning they can fill up with either gas or E85.
 Ford and GM notably produce many flex fuel variants of their trucks and SUV’s.
 According to the U.S. Energy Information Administration, there are more than 8 million flex-fuel vehicles on U.S. roads today.

-• Natural Gas – Natural gas powers about 112,000 vehicles in the and roughly 14.8 million vehicles worldwide.
+• powers about 112,000 vehicles in the United States and roughly 14.8 million vehicles worldwide.

 • Number of U.S. Fueling Stations as of 2012: 1,166

-• Savings Bonus: Low cost, domestically available, fewer emissions than gasoline or .
+• Savings Bonus: Low cost, domestically available, fewer emissions than gasoline or diesel.

-• Biodiesel – Regular vehicles are capable of using biodiesel fuel – there is no distinction.
-However, modern technology advancements have made engines smell, sound, and feel more like their gasoline counterparts.
-Pollution ratings have decreased dramatically in recent years with stricter EPA ratings on fuel production and more efficient engines.
+• Biodiesel – Regular diesel vehicles are capable of using biodiesel fuel – there is no distinction.
+However, modern technology advancements have made diesel engines smell, sound, and feel more like their gasoline counterparts.
+Pollution ratings have decreased dramatically in recent years with stricter ratings on diesel fuel production and more efficient engines.

 • Number of U.S. Fueling Stations as of 2012: 675